tomfaulhaber/cl-format/README.markdown

 the exponent character in all cases (unless overridden with an *exponentchar*).
 Clojure does not distinguish between floats and doubles in its printed representation and neither does cl-format.

+The ~A and ~S directives accept the colon prefix, but ignore it since () and nil are not equivalent in Clojure.